How I use iTerm2

 Terminal bindings for skipping to word boundaries

-• Silence terminal bell because I hate it.
+• Silence terminal bell because I hate it, although I still want an analogue terminal bell.

 • Enable tab icons for running apps.